 Furthermore, tortilla chips are a source of carbohydrates.
 This isn’t bad by any means; however, if you have diabetes, it’s worth pairing them with a source of fiber and/or protein to prevent blood sugar spikes.
 Some tasty examples are beans or guacamole.

-Tortilla chips are a satisfying snack food, but they’re even more tasty and nutritious when paired with certain dips.
+Tortilla chips are a satisfying snack food, but they’re even more tasty and nutritious when paired with protein and fiber-rich foods.

-Pairing chips with salsa adds antioxidants, vitamins, and fiber.
+• Salsa.
+Tortilla chips and salsa are a classic combo, and one worth enjoying for your health!
+Salsa adds antioxidants, vitamins, and fiber.
 Plus, salsa counts as a source of veggies since it’s made with tomatoes, onions, and peppers.

+• Guacamole.
 You can also pair tortilla chips with guacamole—another nutrient-dense dip.
-Guacamole is richer in fiber than salsa and it is a good source of heart-healthy fats.
+Guacamole is richer in fiber than salsa and it’s a good source of heart-healthy fats.

 Final Thoughts